Siskiyou’s Stretch of the Pacific Crest Trail

 Dunsmuir

 Situated in a canyon and surrounded by the dramatic Castle Crags wilderness near the Soda Creek Trailhead, Dunsmuir is a charming railroad town with lots of great food and lodging that has been a go-to stop for hikers for a long time.
 The Dunsmuir Lodge is a favorite option that offers comfortable lodging and gives rides to PCT hikers when possible, and the Railroad Park Resort offers the “only in Siskiyou” experience of eating on a caboose and sleeping in a train.
-When it comes to food, it’s hard to beat Dunsmuir, but both the Cornerstone Café and the Wheelhouse offering big breakfasts to refuel, and Yaks on the Five can deliver a hiker’s much-needed caloric bang for a few bucks with burgers built on cinnamon rolls and more than 20 craft beers on tap – many from other towns along the trail!
+When it comes to food, it’s hard to beat Dunsmuir, but both the Cornerstone Café and the Bee Kind Bakery offering breakfast and goodies to refuel, and Yaks on the Five can deliver a hiker’s much-needed caloric bang for a few bucks with burgers built on cinnamon rolls and more than 20 craft beers on tap – many from other towns along the trail!
 And, it doesn’t get more local than the Dunsmuir Brewery Works, which also serves great seasonal food featuring local ingredients.

 City of Mount Shasta

 There are a variety of yummy places to eat in town, and PCT hikers can indulge in particularly large breakfasts at the original Black Bear Diner and Cooper’s Restaurant in the Best Western Tree House.
 The Berryvale Market & Café and Mount Shasta Grocery offer great local food resupply stops, and there is a wealth of outdoor shops in town for hiking needs.
-There’s even a new outdoor beer garden, Garden Tap, at the Native Grounds Nursery.
+There’s even an outdoor beer garden, Garden Tap, at the Native Grounds Nursery.

 There are also lots of lodging options, including the Shasta Inn and Strawberry Valley Inn next to Native Grounds, as well as the recently renovated Inn at Mount Shasta.
-You can even find adventure and hiker-friendly accommodations at the brand new LOGE Mt.
+You can even find adventure and hiker-friendly accommodations at LOGE Mt.
 Shasta that offers everything from hotel rooms to hostel bunks and camping.

 Etna